zaintejani/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-10-1.png)

-  Mean and median outputs for the adjusted data
+  Mean and median outputs for the adjusted data are higher than the original values, and identical to each other.

 ```r
 mean(n)